mkimuram/k8s-ext-connector/README.md

 ## How it works
 See [connection from k8s to external server](https://github.com/kubernetes/enhancements/pull/1105#issuecomment-571694606) and [connection from external server to k8s](https://github.com/kubernetes/enhancements/pull/1105#issuecomment-575424609) for basic ideas.
 Scripts in this repo will automatically configure iptables rules and ssh tunnels ,which are explained in the URLs, by the [API](#API).

-There are mainly three scripts:
+There are mainly three components:
-- [forwarder.sh](forwarder/forwarder.sh): It runs inside forwarder pod, which is created per external server.
-It creates ssh tunnels and applys iptables rules for accessing to the external server,
+- operator: It creates and deletes forwarder pod and keep configurations for forwarder and gateway up-to-date.
+Configurations are passed by using Forwarder CRDs and Gateway CRDs.
+These CRDs aren't user-facing API and expected to be used only by forwarder and gateway,
-- [gateway.sh](gateway/gateway.sh): It runs on the gateway node.
-It creates network namespace and assign external IP to it, and run sshd per IP.
-Then, it applys iptables rules for accessing from the external server,
+- forwarder: It runs inside forwarder pod created by operator.
+It is created per external server.
+It creates ssh tunnels to gateway and applys iptables rules for accessing to the external server,
-- [controller.sh](controller/controller.sh): It creates and deletes forwarder pod and keep configurations for forwarder.sh and gateway.sh up-to-date.
+- gateway: It runs on the gateway node.
+It runs ssh server for fowarding per IP and manage iptables rules for accessing from the external server,

 For multi-cloud usecases, submariner should help achieve this goal, by connecting k8s clusters.

 ## Usage
-To try this, you need 3 servers, external server, gateway server, and k8s server (Just for test, external server and k8s server can be the same).
+To try this, you need 3 servers, external server, gateway server, and k8s server (Just for test, these servers can be the same).
 Also, these servers need to be acccessible each other, and you need to assign 2 extra IPs to gateway server (Actually, external server and k8s server doesn't necessary need to be accessible directly, but will be able to be accessible via gateay server).

 1. On external server
     1. Run an application that will be accessed from pods on k8s cluster.
 Below command will run http server on port 8000.